zkoss/keikai-blog/blog/_posts/2020-02-11-build-a-web-app.markdown

 }
 {% endhighlight %}

-* line 4: With [`@Wire`](https://www.zkoss.org/wiki/ZK%20Developer's%20Reference/MVC/Controller/Wire%20Components) on a member field, the underlying ZK framework can inject keiaki `Spreadsheet` object created according to the zul, so that you can control keikai with its method.
+* line 4: With [`@Wire`](https://www.zkoss.org/wiki/ZK%20Developer's%20Reference/MVC/Controller/Wire%20Components) on a member field, the underlying ZK framework can inject keikai `Spreadsheet` object created according to the zul, so that you can control keikai with its method.

 ### Apply to the page
-We need to link `DatabaseComposer` with the zul page (database.zul), so that the controller can listen to events and controll components via API.
+We need to link `DatabaseComposer` with the zul page (database.zul), so that the controller can listen to events and control components via API.

-Specify the full-qualified class name at `apply` attribute, then Keikai will instatiate it automaticaly when you visit the page.
+Specify the full-qualified class name at `apply` attribute, then Keikai will instantiate it automatically when you visit the page.
 The controller can contoller the root component, `<hlayout>`, and all its children components (those inner tags).

 ```xml
 <hlayout width="100%" vflex="1" apply="io.keikai.tutorial.database.DatabaseComposer">